Disease/Disorder

 Social role and social support system

 It is essential to assess the support structure that friends and family members might provide.
-This structure is vital for ensuring proper care and adaptation to society, including transportation, employment, and adaptive recreational activities.
-It is important to discuss what to expect in terms of disease progression, proper care, or adaptations required.
+Some adults may be caregivers for more severely affected children as well.
+These considerations are vital for ensuring proper care and optimal participation in the community and society, including transportation, employment, and adaptive recreational activities.
+It is important to discuss what to expect in terms of disease progression, changing care needs and adaptations that may be required.

 Rehabilitation Management and Treatments